top of page

 Navigating Changes in Mood and Personality

 Imagine your mood as the weather of your mind.
 The temperamental weather brought on by dementia can manifest as swift, unpredictable shifts from sun to storm.
 You may notice an increase in irritability, a slant toward depression, or an unusual susceptibility to emotional ups and downs.
-These are more than just bad days; they are potential dementia signs, signaling a need for support and patience from those around you.
+These are more than just bad days; they are potential dementia signs, signalling a need for support and patience from those around you.

 Managing Work and Social Activities